NullSec-SIG/YCEP2025-Challenge-Repo/challenges/forensics/Stealth Mode Activated/solution/writeup.md

 When we use the fls command with the -r flag to recursively display the contents of the file system, we’ll see a detailed list of all items within the directories, including key system directories like bin.

-Notice that the inode number for the `bin` directory is 16385.
+Notice that the inode number for the `bin` directory is 13 (from the very first screenshot).

 ![Contents of the bin directory](./images/image5.png)

-By specifying the inode number (16385), we can display only the contents of the `bin` directory.
+By specifying the inode number (13), we can display only the contents of the `bin` directory.
 Within this directory, we can see that this directory contains many of the common commands used in Linux CLI.

 ![Suspicious file](./images/image6.png)

 Scrolling through the output, we can see that there's a file called "hide".
 This should raise suspicions as there is no such command in Linux.
 The description also gives a subtle hint to this, saying that it's "well hidden".

-We should note down the inode number of the "hide" file (`298`).
+We should note down the inode number of the "hide" file (`545`).

 ![Acquiring the flag](./images/image7.png)